-In contrast, the recovery process differeddiffers in MIS3H (black line in Fig. 8).
-At first, during the hosing period, sea surface salinity was higher and sea ice thickness was thinner compared with MIS3-5aiceH; (Fig. 8a, d, e), which were are favourable conditions to induce deepwater formation.
-Then, after Note that at this point, no deepwater forms at northern North Atlantic (Fig. 5d and Fig. 8b, h).
-After the cessation of freshwater hosing, deepwater formation initiated, triggered byhowever, the initial increase of surface salinity-triggers a deepwater formation over Irminger Sea (Fig. 8b, e).
-Because the surface salinity was already sufficiently high in the weak phase last 100 years of the AMOC, hosing period (Fig. 8e), deepwater couldcan form continuously- over Irminger Sea (Fig. 8b).
-As a result, vertical mixing occurred occurs continuously and further increased increases surface salinity and deereased decreases sea ice thickness over the Irminger Sea and Greenland Sea, causing.
-The increase in sea surface salinity and density then induce a gradual strengthening of the AMOC.
-Then, the by 4.5 Sv in 80 years (Fig. 3).
-This gradual increase in the AMOC induced a further helps to increase in the surface salinity and a decrease in sea ice (Fig. 8), thickness over the Greenland Sea, (Fig. 8g, j, k).
-As a result, 80 years after the cessation of hosing, deepwater formation initiated initiates in the Greenland Sea, (Fig. 8h), and the AMOC abruptly recovered recovers by 7.1 Sv in 70 years (Fig. 3).
-Thus, in MIS3H, changes in the surface salinity and sea ice thickness played plays a larger role in controlling the recovery time of the AMOC, whereas the changes in subsurface ocean temperature played plays a minor role in the recovery-(Fig. 8f, 1).
+In contrast, the recovery process differed in MIS3H (black line in Fig. 8).
+At first, during the hosing period, sea surface salinity was higher and sea ice thickness was thinner compared with MIS3-5aiceH, which were favourable conditions to induce deepwater formation.
+Then, after the cessation of freshwater hosing, deepwater formation initiated, triggered by the initial increase of surface salinity.
+Because the surface salinity was sufficiently high in the weak phase of the AMOC, deepwater could form continuously.
+As a result, vertical mixing occurred continuously and further increased surface salinity and decreased sea ice thickness over the Irminger Sea and Greenland Sea, causing gradual strengthening of the AMOC.
+Then, the gradual increase in the AMOC induced a further increase in surface salinity and a decrease in sea ice (Fig. 8) over the Greenland Sea.
+As a result, 80 years after the cessation of hosing, deepwater formation initiated in the Greenland Sea, and the AMOC abruptly recovered.
+Thus, in MIS3H, changes in the surface salinity and sea ice thickness played a larger role in controlling the recovery time of the AMOC, whereas the changes in subsurface ocean temperature played a minor role in the recovery.

-The above analysis suggests that the differences in surface salinity and sea ice between MIS3H and MIS3-5aiceH under the hosing phase caused the difference in the recovery time; in MIS3H, surface salinity was higher and sea ice thickness was thinner compared with MIS3-5aiceH, which favoured favour a shorter recovery time.
+The above analysis suggests that the differences in surface salinity and sea ice between MIS3H and MIS3-5aiceH under the hosing phase caused the difference in the recovery time; in MIS3H, surface salinity was higher and sea ice thickness was thinner compared with MIS3-5aiceH, which favoured a shorter recovery time.
 The differences in sea ice and surface salinity may be attributed to a difference in the surface wind (Sherriff-Tadano et al. 2018).
-Figure 10a and d show how the surface wind differed differs in the two experiments.
-Anomaly fields in Fig. 10d reveal the enhancement of cyclonic wind over the northern North Atlantic and southward displacement of the westerly winds in MIS3H compared with MIS3-5aiceH, which were are induced by the topography of the Laurentide ice sheet (Pausata et al. 2011, Sherriff-Tadano et al. 2021).
-With the The southward-shifted westerly wind and strong northerly wind over the western North Atlantic, less- act to reduce the eastward transport of sea ice was transported to the deepwater formation region in MIS3H (Fig. 10c, f).
-Therefore, even though the atmosphere was colder; (Fig. S5), less sea ice existed exists over the deepwater formation region.
-Irminger Sea.
-In terms of surface salinity, the wind intensified stronger cyclonic surface winds enhance the Ekman upwelling and gyre circulation that transport-warm and saline water to the deepwater formation region and support convection through increasing the surface salinity and decreasing the sea ice (Fig. 10b, e, Montoya et al. 2011, Muglia and Schmittner 2015, Sherriff-Tadano et al. 2018).
-In fact, a positive wind stress curl was larger in the subpolar region and the Irminger Sea in MIS3H compared with MIS3-SaiceH (Fig. 10d).
-Therefore, differences in winds over the northern North Atlantic seemed seem to contribute to the difference in the recovery time between the two experiments by modulating the surface salinity and sea ice in the stadial period.
+Figure 10a and d show how the surface wind differed in the two experiments.
+Anomaly fields in Fig. 10d reveal the enhancement of cyclonic wind over the northern North Atlantic and southward displacement of the westerly winds in MIS3H compared with MIS3-5aiceH, which were induced by the topography of the Laurentide ice sheet (Pausata et al. 2011, Sherriff-Tadano et al. 2021).
+With the southward-shifted westerly wind and strong northerly wind over the western North Atlantic, less sea ice was transported to the deepwater formation region in MIS3H (Fig. 10c, f).
+Therefore, even though the atmosphere was colder, less sea ice existed over the deepwater formation region.
+In terms of surface salinity, the wind intensified the Ekman upwelling and gyre circulation that transport warm and saline water to the deepwater formation region and support convection through increasing the surface salinity and decreasing the sea ice (Fig. 10b, e, Montoya et al. 2011, Muglia and Schmittner 2015, Sherriff-Tadano et al. 2018).
+In fact, a positive wind stress curl was larger in the subpolar region and the Irminger Sea in MIS3H compared with MIS3-

+5aiceH (Fig. 10d).
+Therefore, differences in winds over the northern North Atlantic seemed to contribute to the difference in the recovery time between the two experiments by modulating the surface salinity and sea ice in the stadial period.

-340 3.3 Partially coupled experiments
+3.3 Partially coupled experiments